NatPRoach/conduit/README.md

 CONDUIT therefore requires a Nim installation.
 Easy Nim installation instructions can be found here: https://nim-lang.org/install.html

 CONDUIT also uses the following libraries:
-*    poaV2 (https://github.com/tanghaibao/bio-pipeline/tree/master/poaV2), which is distributed in the CONDUIT GitHub and need not be downloaded separately.
+*    poaV2 (https://github.com/tanghaibao/bio-pipeline/tree/master/poaV2), the necessary files of which are distributed in the CONDUIT GitHub and need not be downloaded separately.
 *    nim-hts (https://github.com/brentp/hts-nim), which wraps htslib in nim.
 *    htslib (https://github.com/samtools/htslib), a C library for interfacing with common bioinformatics file formats.
 *    threadpools (https://github.com/yglukhov/threadpools), which provides instance threadpools in nim.